petermr/tigr2ess/FAQ.md

 take connection time.

 ## Article with pmcid "PMC5125159" was not Open Access (therefore no XML)
-When searching for Open access the EPMC system seems to slecet a few articles which are not actually OA.
+When searching for Open access the EPMC system seems to select a few articles which are not actually OA.
 We should collect a clear susbet and report this to EPMC.